Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Experiments

 Labels of sources are displayed for centres of 31 core-periphery structures obtained by running CPLC on the whole bipartite network and using results from the resolution level where the two most cited sources (Waltz 1979, Wendt 1999) become independent from each other.
 I have added labels of three sources at the ends of the red line (mentioned above) and of three sources that are centres in clusters (Arellano 1991, Evans 1995, Przeworski 2000).
 Labels are highlighted in bold for cited sources classified as belonging to the IR specialty.

 A cluster is marked by colouring sources that have more than 95\,\% of their citation links inside its link set.
 A co-citation edge is coloured if more than half of all its co-citing papers have citation links (to the two sources) that belong to the cluster's link set.
-The colour used in Figure\;\ref{fig:cost.size.27} for a cluster is the same as in the graphs.\footnote{Citation numbers of the set of 300 selected sources restricted to citation links in valid clusters can be downloaded as R-object ccs-v7.RObj from \url{https://zenodo.org/deposit/3964602}.
-File read-me.R contains R-code for listing core sources of clusters.}
+The colour used in Figure\;\ref{fig:cost.size.27} for a cluster is the same as in the graphs.\footnote{Citation numbers of the set of 300 selected sources restricted to citation links in valid clusters can be downloaded as R-object ccs-v7.RObj from \url{https://zenodo.org/record/4181930} \cite{havemann_frank_2020_4181930}.
+File read-me.R contains R-code for listing core sources of clusters.
+The dataset on Zenodo also includes lists of sources in clusters and on their boundaries (file Havemann2020topics.pdf) and lists of journals with numbers of papers citing sources in clusters (file citing.journals.of.clusters.pdf).}

 Bold cluster names are derived from the position in the graphs of Figure \ref{fig:graphs}: $\mathrm{\mathbf{L}}$ -- left, $\mathrm{\mathbf{R}}$ -- right, $\mathrm{\mathbf{B}}$ -- bottom (orange), $\mathrm{\mathbf{TR}}$ -- top right (violet), $\mathrm{\mathbf{TL}}$ -- top left (turquoise), $\mathrm{\mathbf{TLC}}$ -- top left corner (blue).
 In the upper graph in Figure \ref{fig:graphs}, the red links and nodes represent cluster $\mathrm{\mathbf{BRC}}$ (bottom right corner).